 Rosacea does not cause acne.
 Although it does cause acne like bumps and pimples that resemble acne.
 So some people get diagnosed with acne but do have rosacea.
 So see if the trigger factors are affecting your skin.
 Look for such called commedons (black heads) as these guys are just visible if you have acne.
 But of course you also could have both.
 Please do not experiment, ask your dermatologist in your city, what is possible to get the inflammations under control.

-- USE sunscreen with at leaset SPF 30 EVERY DAY..and with day I mean day..just quick reminder: “day is sun, night is no sun”…also in the winter and also inside …watch my Youtube Video about it.
+- USE sunscreen with at leaset SPF 30 EVERY DAY..and with day I mean day..just quick reminder: “day is sun, night is no sun”… in the winter and inside too…watch my Youtube Video about it.

 - Use light gels or lotions